hrudham/Mixxx-Pioneer-DDJ-SR/README.md

-#Pioneer DDJ-SR MIDI Mapping for Mixxx
+# Pioneer DDJ-SR MIDI Mapping for Mixxx

 ## Description

 This is my attempt at mapping the [Pioneer DDJ-SR](http://pioneerdj.com/english/products/controller/ddj-sr.html) for [Mixxx](http://www.mixxx.org/).
 I wrote this specifically with Mixxx v1.11.0 in mind.

-##Hurry up and tell me how to use it
+## How do I use it?

 If you just want to get your controller working with with Mixxx without bothering about the details much, then do the following: